phoenix-rtos/phoenix-rtos-doc/devices/interface.md

 Assume we want to create an SPI server that manages 2 instances of the device - spi0 and spi1.
 We can manage both using only one port by registering the same port as `/dev/spi0` with id = 1 and `/dev/spi1` with id = 2.
 Every message driver receives contains information to which `oid` (object ID) it has been sent.
-This enables the driver to recognize to which special file message has been addressed to.
+This enables the driver to recognize to which special file message has been addressed.

 If the system does not have a root filesystem, a port can be registered within Phoenix native filesystem by using syscall